Healthy Eating Habits for the Holiday Season

 One of the keys to healthy eating during the holidays is to focus on balance and moderation.
 Allow yourself to enjoy your favorite holiday treats but be mindful of portion sizes and the frequency of these indulgences.
 A mindset that shows grace for a few hand-picked treats will give you the opportunity to better enjoy this joyous time without the guilt that comes with trying to hold yourself to perfection and giving in to the temptation of a holiday treat.

 Eat healthy when you can.
 Take opportunities to incorporate plenty of nutrient-dense foods, such as fruits, vegetables, whole grains, and lean proteins.
 Rather than skipping breakfast on Thanksgiving Day to maximize your holiday calories, eat a healthy, well-balanced breakfast.
-This hearty start to the day gives you a better chance of making good decisions later in the day and provides your body with nutrients that it needs to thrive.
+This hearty start to the day gives you a better chance of making good decisions later in the day and provides your body with the nutrients that it needs to thrive.
 You will find yourself feeling better both because of the nourishment for your body and because of the good choices that you have made.

 Listen to Your Body